yboodhan/JS-Sum-2-Arrays/README.md

 ### Problem 4 - Multi-Dimensional Arrays

-Write a nested loop (that's one loop inside of another loop!) to print out each element of a tic-tac-toe board.
-Notice this is a multi-dimensional array.
-That means when you access it via a normal loop, the elements inside this array are themselves also arrays.
+Check out this multi-dimensional array (that's an array that holds other arrays inside of it!)
+Your job is to print out each element of a tic-tac-toe board.
+You'll only need one loop - but keep in mind that you'll need multiple indexes!
+For example in the `board` below, the value of `board[1][2]` means the second array's third element (remember to start counting from 0!)

 ```javascript
 var board = [ [ 'X', 'O', 'X' ],